 Your traumatized family can retell their trauma story by using an experiential technique called strongholds to bring about deep healing.

-Family Trauma Step-by-Step Tools with Dr. Scott Sells: Episode #5 – 7 Reasons Why Your Trauma Cases Get Stuck
+Family Trauma Step-by-Step Tools with Dr. Scott Sells: Episode #4 – Kill the Spider: Strongholds and the Trauma Story

 Other Ways to Enjoy this Post:

 Here I present the strongholds to them and let’s watch this unfold here as mom accepts it.
 It’s a big moment for her.
 There’s a bunny trail that we could’ve gone down where mom blames herself.
 We don’t go down that bunny trail, and I’ll just share with you why in a second.